jspecify/jspecify-reference-checker/README.md

 ## Usage

-Building and running this tool requires building code from several other repositories, but these instructions will take care of that automatically.
+Building and running this tool depends on code from several other repositories, but these instructions will take care of that automatically.

 These instructions might require workarounds or fail outright.
 Please file an issue if you have any trouble!